Fusion and positivity in chiral conformal field theory: Introduction

 \subsubsection{Translating fusion between VOAs and conformal nets}

-In this third article on geometric realization of CFTs, we will use this correspondence to relate the tensor product of representations for VOAs $V$ and conformal nets $\cA_V$.
-Our approach is informed by the geometry of Segal CFT, and unlike other approaches (e.g. \cite{CKLW18,GuiUnitarityI,GuiUnitarityII}) deals exclusively with continuous operators
+In this article we extend the above correspondence between vertex operator algebras and conformal nets and address fusion products of representations.
+Our approach is informed by the geometry of Segal CFT, and unlike other approaches (e.g. \cite{CKLW18,GuiUnitarityI,GuiUnitarityII}) deals exclusively with continuous operators.

-The first challenge that one encounters is that the definitions of tensor product for conformal nets and VOAs are very different in nature.
-For conformal nets, the tensor product of representations $\pi$ and $\lambda$ is given by composition of DHR endomorphisms \cite{DHR71,FrReSc92}, or equivalently the Connes-Sauvageot relative tensor product, known as `Connes fusion' in this context \cite{Wa98} (see also Section \ref{sec: conformal nets}).
+The first challenge that one encounters is that the definitions of fusion product for conformal nets and VOAs are very different in nature.
+For conformal nets, the fusion product of representations $\pi$ and $\lambda$ is given by composition of DHR endomorphisms \cite{DHR71,FrReSc92}, or equivalently the Connes-Sauvageot relative tensor product, known as `Connes fusion' in this context \cite{Wa98} (see also Section \ref{sec: conformal nets}).
 The construction proceeds by putting a new inner product on a subspace of $\cH_\pi \otimes_{\bbC} \cH_\lambda$, and building a representation $\pi \boxtimes \lambda$ on its Hilbert space completion.
-The tensor product of two representations always exists, and is given explicitly, although in practice it is quite difficult to identify the resulting representation (i.e. as a direct sum of known representations).
+The fusion product of two representations always exists, and is given explicitly, although in practice it is quite difficult to identify the resulting representation (i.e. as a direct sum of known representations).

-The VOA tensor product of modules, on the other hand, is generally defined by a universal property as opposed to an explicit construction.
+The VOA fusion product of modules, on the other hand, is generally defined by a universal property as opposed to an explicit construction.
 The universal property makes explicit reference to a choice of category of modules, and the correct choices of modules (and universal property) are not clear for poorly behaved unitary VOAs (such as Virasoro VOAs with central charge $c \ge 1$).

 If one accepts the existence of a correspondence between conformal net representations and VOA modules then the Connes fusion representation $\pi^M \boxtimes \pi^N$ of $\cA_V$ should be of the form $\pi^K$ for some $V$-module $K$.
 Moreover, this VOA module $K$ should be given by an explicit construction, since the fusion product of conformal net representations $\pi^M \boxtimes \pi^N$ is.